 - Topiramate appears to do a little of both, restimulating your GABA receptors and blocking some glutamate activity (GABA’s opposite).

 Unlike acamprosate, topiramate seems to have this effect while you are still drinking.
 It also appears to block some of the dopamine response to alcohol, making it somewhat similar to naltrexone.
 In other words, topiramate is a good all-around medication, covering many of the bases that the others cover one by one.
-This versatility, combined with its overall success rate in studies, has motivated many doctors to start prescribing topiramate for alcohol use disorder.
+This versatility, combined with its overall success rate in studies3, has motivated many doctors to start prescribing topiramate for alcohol use disorder.

 Why Isn’t Topiramate More Well Known?

 Part of the issue is that topiramate is considered “off-label.”
 An off-label medication is a drug approved for one purpose, but prescribed for another because a doctor deems it safe and useful.
 While there are plenty of studies to support topiramate for alcohol addiction, the FDA has only approved it for seizures and migraines.
 As a result, topiramate keeps a lower profile.
-However, this medication is still legal to prescribe for alcohol dependence, and with good clinical results even at a low dose, topiramate can be an excellent option to consider.
+However, this medication is still legal to prescribe for alcohol dependence, and with good clinical results even at a low dose, topiramate4 can be an excellent option to consider.

 Upsides and Downsides

 As a medication, topiramate has the benefit of being non-addictive, and doesn’t show any signs of generating physical dependency.
-Like baclofen, topiramate may also help with other addictions such as cocaine.
+Like baclofen, topiramate may also help with other addictions5 such as cocaine.
 The medication has also demonstrated some positive effects on depression and anxiety, which are common drinking triggers for people in recovery.

 On the other hand, topiramate shows few signs of helping with alcohol withdrawal.
 It also needs to be introduced gradually over a period of several weeks to avoid side effects.
 Finally, topiramate appears to be better at reducing drinking than maintaining abstinence, so it may be a better choice for harm reduction than quitting alcohol.
 That said, if abstinence doesn’t seem likely for a person, reducing their consumption with topiramate may still have a big health impact.